Mohamad Kdouh (footballer, born 1997): Loans to Al-Zawraa and Amanat Baghdad

 On 16 January 2022, Kdouh was loaned out to Al-Zawraa in the Iraqi Premier League for three months.
 His first goal came on 15 February, helping his side beat Al-Diwaniya 2–0 in the league.
 Kdouh asked for his contract to be terminated in April.

 After not finding much space in Ahed's starting 11 during the 2022–23 season, due to the arrival of Scottish forward Lee Erwin, Kdouh was sent on loan to Iraqi club Amanat Baghdad for a second time on 29 January 2023 for the remainder of the season.

 Safa

 On 26 May 2023, Kdouh joined Safa in the Lebanese Premier League on a permanent deal.
 He was the team's best scorer in the 2023–24 season.
 However, Kdouh and Safa mutually agreed to terminate the contract at the end of the season.

 Third return to Amanat Baghdad

 On 30 July 2024, Kdouh returned to Amanat Baghdad for a third time ahead of the 2024–25 Iraqi Premier Division League season.

 Abdysh-Ata

 On 2 January 2025, Kdouh signed a one-year deal with Abdysh-Ata on a free transfer.

 Jwaya

 On 21 June 2025, Kdouh returned to Lebanon and joined newly promoted Lebanese Premier League club Jwaya.

+Return to Safa

+Following a loan to Safa in summer 2025, Kdouh joined the team permanently in August 2026.